keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

 3. Get cloud mailbox and find the dupe

-   Open another Powershell window as Admin, and run:
+   Open another Powershell window as Admin, and run the following:

     `cd C:\\Users\\exo\\Desktop`